 But here’s what I’ve learnt, the DNF is a good thing – as long as you learn from it.
 This is what all great sports teams, men and women do.
 They learn from their failures and take steps to overcome it to become great again.
 If you never fail, how do you learn?
 I’ve personally learnt far more about myself and what I can do as a result of my failures – this is true in all walks of life.
 From a stuff up at work through to a failed relationship.
-The funny thing is, other people seemed to have more of an issue with my DNFs than I do – what are they hiding?
+The funny thing is, other people seem to have more of an issue with DNFs than I do – what are they hiding?
 Their own insecurities about failure?

-So if you’ve DNF’ed a race and you’re wondering how to break the duck or how to overcome it, I’ve pieced together four things that I’ve applied over the five years or so that I’ve been running ultras.
+So if you’ve DNF’ed a race and you’re wondering how to break the duck or how to overcome it, I’ve pieced together four things that I’ve applied over the eight years or so that I’ve been running ultras.

 The first and most critical thing.
 Before you can go ahead and correct what you have done wrong, you need to accept it.
 Don’t be like me and spend years worrying about DNFs.
 It affects your confidence and your own ability to trust yourself that you will finish a race.
 You need to be able to accept in your own head that the DNF has happened and you need to be comfortable with it, but importantly, move on.